 American beautyberry bush is a versatile, easy-to-grow native shrub that birds love.
 Plant it in zones 6 to 10 and enjoy flowers and berries.

 I never tire of recommending American beautyberry bush (Callicarpa americana) for southeastern native gardens—it’s the shrub that keeps on giving.
 In the spring, this terrific native shrub has delicate pink flowers, which yield clusters of brilliant purple berries in the late summer and fall.

 Discover the best fall shrubs for your garden.

 American Beautyberry Bush Care

 This is a popular shrub with gardeners, because it’s very easy to grow and nearly every native plant nursery carries it.
 It tolerates full sun and full shade, and grows quickly in dry and wet soils alike.
 I have yet to learn of an environment in zones 6 to 10 where American beautyberry bush doesn’t work.
 In a wilder landscape, you can leave these bushes to grow naturally to a fairly leggy tall stature topping out around 15 to 20 feet.
 In a smaller or more manicured landscape, prune them heavily in late winter to encourage bushier growth.

 American beautyberry bush flowers and the subsequent berries grow at the junction where leaves meet stem.
 The blooms are not particularly fragrant or showy, and don’t seem to be be a big nectar draw like some others, but they’re very pretty up close.
 The berries persist throughout the winter, even when the leaves are gone, providing food for birds and a source of color in the winter landscape.

-Check out more berry trees and shrubs birds love.
+Check out more berry trees and shrubs that birds love.

 Facts About American Beautyberry Bush

 - The leaves of the plant, when crushed, yield oils that serve as a natural insect repellent to repel mosquitoes.